Skip to main content

 • Never use soap on bamboo tools

-• Replace your chasen every 3-6 months depending on use
+• Replace the chasen every 3-6 months depending on use

 A well-maintained chasen can last 50-100 uses.
 Signs it needs replacing: prongs breaking, bristles losing flexibility, difficulty creating foam.